 6.3.122.3.3 When generated

 This primitive is generated by the MLME as a result of an MLME-WURMODESETUP.request primitive and indicates the results of the request.
-This primitive is generated when the STA receives a WUR Mode Setup frame from another STA.
+This primitive is generated when the STA receives a WUR Mode Setup frame from its associated AP in response to a WUR Mode Setup frame transmitted by the STA.

 6.3.122.4 MLME-WURMODESETUP.indication